 - Job skills and competencies.

-- Cleaver’s Test.
-It measures reactions and performance in situations of work overload and stress.
+- Cleaver’s Test measures reactions and performance in situations of work overload and stress.

-- The Moss test.
-It measures the social adaptability of the person intending to know and predict their behavior.
+- The Moss Test measures the social adaptability of the person intending to know and predict their behavior.

 Personality

-Psychometric personality tests seek to qualify the ability of applicants to:
+Psychometric tests aim to assess applicants’ ability to:

 - Interpret situations.